-This cover houses the four rear sonar units, which must be disconnected once the cover is part-way off the chassis.
+This cover houses the two rear sonar pairs, which must be disconnected once the cover is partway off the chassis.
+Each pair consists of one emitter and one receiver.

 1. Pull the top of the cover away from the chassis a few inches.